 What To Expect From Your Initial Consultation

-During your in-depth phone consultation, using the information you have been asked to provide below, a Bromwich+Smith Debt Relief Specialist will take a detailed look at your financial situation with you.
+During your in-depth phone consultation, a Bromwich+Smith Debt Relief Specialist will take a detailed look at your financial situation with you.
 All debt relief options will be discussed to ensure you have the information you need to make an informed decision on which option is best for your situation.
 If a Consumer Proposal or Bankruptcy is recommended as your best option and you decide to proceed, an in-office appointment will be scheduled to enable you to sign the documents required to start the process.

 Debt Relief Starts Today